Skip to main content

 Putting it together: lock in profit on a Yes bundle

-You hold 100 Yes shares across every outcome of question 42 - a full bundle worth exactly 1 USDH each by equivalence.
+You hold 100 Yes shares across every outcome of question 42 - a full bundle worth exactly 1 USDC each by equivalence.
 Instead of waiting for settlement, redeem now:

 If one leg has 80 Yes and the rest have 100, null redeems 80 - the protocol enforces the bundle constraint automatically.